 These banana cinnamon rolls are:

-Banana-y (duh) thanks to the banana used in the dough AND in the filling.
+- Banana-y (obviously) thanks to the banana used in the dough AND in the filling.

-Lightly spiced with nutmeg (can’t help myself but feel free to omit).
+- Lightly spiced with nutmeg (can’t help myself but feel free to omit if you don’t like nutmeg).

 These fluffy banana cinnamon rolls are definitely the perfect brunch item for any occasion.
-A lightened up filling but full of flavor, egg-free, and options to make vegan friendly.
+A lightened up filling but full of flavor.
+An egg-free recipe and options to make vegan friendly with two simple ingredient swaps.

 - 1 cup milk of cashew milk (or your choice of milk)

-- 3 TBS unsalted butter, vegan butter or coconut oil, melted & cooled
+- 3 tablespoons unsalted butter, vegan butter or coconut oil, melted & cooled

 - 2 medium bananas, equal to 3/4 cup mashed